 Pasadena ISD and San Jacinto College Central and South Campuses offer dual credit opportunities for eligible high school students.
 All dual credit courses are held at the college campus and on some high school campuses.
-In order to be eligible for these opportunities, a student must demonstrate college readiness by meeting passing standards by TAKS scores, ACT scores, or SAT scores, ACCUPLACER scores, or qualified through a test for graduation purposes.
+In order to be eligible for these opportunities, a student must demonstrate college readiness by meeting passing standards on certain STAAR EOC exams, ACT exams, SAT exams, or Texas Success Initiative Assessment (TSIA).
 Students must also demonstrate success in core high school courses, have prior approval from the student's high school counselor, and acquire the signatures of the student's parent and the high school counselor on the Pasadena ISD Dual Credit Approval Form.
 A student may not register for a class that conflicts with scheduled high school classes.
 Prior to registration, students and their parents are required to attend one of the scheduled informational meetings at San Jacinto College or the student's high school.